News

 This is a much more appealing alternative to renting in the capital, which has an average rental price of £1,665 per month.

-If you are thinking of living in Salisbury and are considering renting, there are ample properties to select between.
+For those of you considering a move to Salisbury and are looking at renting, there are ample properties to choose from.

-If you are thinking of living in Salisbury and would like to rent a property, it is a good idea to regularly review the average costs at Home.co.uk.
+If you are thinking of relocating to Salisbury and would like to rent a property, it is a good idea to regularly review the average costs at Home.co.uk.

 As one of the UK’s top locations, residents may expect the cost of living in Salisbury to be a little higher than in other areas.